xiix0/scam/README.md

-Excellent day to have a rotten day.
+Go to a movie tonight.
+Darkness becomes you.